ylehilds/startup/README.md

 For this deliverable I properly styled the application into its final appearance.

-- **Header, footer, and main content body** - Styled all sections.
+- **Header, footer, and main content body** - Styled all sections, created a few stylesheets to accomplish that.
-- **Navigation elements** - modified the theme colors as well as coded dark/light theme.
+- **Navigation elements** - Created pages edit/take/create all accessible from Home page.
+Modified the theme colors as well as coded dark/light theme.
 Used bootstrap to get many styles and my own as well.
 - **Responsive to window resizing** - The application looks great on both desktop and mobile devices.
 - **Application elements** - Used good contrast and whitespace.
 - **Application text content** - Consistent font (sans-serif).